 First, to the category Ambient Wine I would include all that we currently understand to be “Natural Wine”.
-That is low-yield, organic or biodynamically grown grapes of origin, native yeasts, zero inputs, no manipulations and whatever else is agreed upon within our current scope of understanding.
-The term ambient is non-judgmental and fairly reflects the intended meaning of natural.
+That is low-yield, organic or biodynamically grown grapes of origin, native yeasts, zero inputs, made without manipulation, and whatever else is agreed upon within our current scope of understanding.
+The term “ambient” is non-judgmental and fairly reflects the intended meaning of natural.
 The category makes special note and values above all the traditional styles and processes that have proven themselves over hundreds if not thousands of years.

-Second, to the broad category of Natural Wine I would include wines of origin made from healthy grapes of low to moderate yields, native or cultured yeasts, and little to moderate processing.
+Second, to the broad category of Natural Wine I would include wines of origin made from healthy, sustainably raised grapes of low to moderate yields, using native or naturally derived yeasts, with minimal processing.
 In other words, the broad category we currently think of as artisanal, fine or collectible wine that does not fit into the Ambient Wine template.
-The term “natural” as used here is intended to distinguish it from the more heavily rectified, non- or broadly denominated blends that are manipulated to achieve certain flavor characteristics or include additives and stabilizers not permitted in natural wines.
+The term “natural” as used here is intended to distinguish it from the more heavily rectified, non- or broadly-denominated blends that are manipulated to achieve certain flavor characteristics or which include additives and stabilizers not permitted in natural wines.

-Third, is the broad category of Designer Wine which would require the use of grapes or grape concentrate and little else.
+Third, is the broad category of Designer Wine which only requires the use of grapes or grape concentrate.
 Manipulations are freely allowed and experimentation is encouraged.
-Relegation to this class does not condemn the wine or brand to second-class status as it is precisely within this class that price-testing across broad markets is most feasible.
+Relegation to this class does not condemn the wine or brand to second-class status, as it is precisely within this class that price-testing across broad markets is most feasible.
 For those of us worried about the stagnation of the wine industry and its lack of innovation, this category is for them.

-Fourth, is the category Synthetic Wine which need not be made from grapes at all and would include the contributions from the bio-engineered foodstuff space.
+Fourth, is the category Synthetic Wine which need not be made from grapes at all and would include the contributions from the bio-engineering space.

 Of course this is simply an outline and a place to start.
 It is my opening contribution to the discussion Ms. Canterbury has called for.
 I look forward to other ideas, criticisms, and inevitably, some catcalls.